biaumello/costa_et_al_2022/README.md

 # costa_et_al_2022

+Data from Costa, Schrago & Mello (2022)

-This repository contains the files used in Costa, Schrago & Mello (2022) - Accessing the relative performance of fast molecular dating methods for phylogenomic data.
+This repository contains the data files used in Costa, Schrago & Mello (2022) - Accessing the relative performance of fast molecular dating methods for phylogenomic data.

+Any questions: bmello@biologia.ufrj.br

 *.align.fas: alignments